icopy-site/awesome-cn/docs/awesome/awesome-digital-history.md

 ### Africa

 - [PARC](https://parc-portal.org/) - Portal for African Research Collections: PARC is the new meta-catalogue for the Africana collections at the research location Basel.
+- [West African Arabic Manuscript Database](https://islam.zmo.de/s/westafrica/page/home) - A comprehensive collection of manuscripts that provides insight into the Islamic scholarly tradition in West Africa.

 ### Asia